-• A Guilt Presumptive Process
+Guilt Presumptive Process

-From the Critics: the Reid Technique as a "guilt presumptive" process - that investigators interrogate persons whom they believe to be guilty, and that they will stop at almost nothing to secure the confession.
-Dr. Leo has testified that "...I think, for most police, and pursuant to police training, including the Reid method, a successful interrogation is where you get an incriminating statement.
+It is interesting to note that social psychologists refer to the Reid Technique as a "guilt presumptive" process - that investigators interrogate persons whom they believe to be guilty, and that they will stop at almost nothing to secure the confession.
+Dr. Leo has testified that, "...I think, for most police, and pursuant to police training, including the Reid method, a successful interrogation is where you get an incriminating statement.
 Even if that statement is not truthful, if it is incriminating, then it's successful, period."
-(Richard Leo Deposition Testimony Caine v.
-Burge)
+5